Payshares/payshares.github.io/README.md

 ### Writing Examples

-The developer portal for stellar includes a system for displaying code-samples alongside the documentation for horizon endpoints.
+The developer portal for payshares includes a system for displaying code-samples alongside the documentation for horizon endpoints.
 To recognize and process these examples, you must write them in a particular way:

 1. Any markdown (.md) file in a project that has a path prefix of `/docs/horizon-examples` will be considered to be an example file.
 2. The example file must include a `language` attribute in it's front matter.
 Valid values for this attribute are `curl`, `ruby`, `javascript`, and `go`